 – Atharva Veda 12.1.12

 Trees are referenced frequently in Hindu scriptures as many deeper mystical lessons contained in the Upanisads or the Gita use metaphors involving banyan, sandalwood, and pipal trees.
 Sages usually transmitted sacred knowledge to their students while gathered under a tree in the jungle.
 Stories of devotees from cities or villages seeking knowledge would travel through forests seeking out rishis living in isolation.
-In the great epics the heroes of the Ramayana and the Mahabharata spent years banished to the jungles of South Asia due to the heinous actions of adharmic villains.
+Main characters of the epics of the Ramayana and the Mahabharata spent years banished to the jungles of South Asia.
 The divine avatar Krishna spent his youth as a cow herder in the forests of Vrindavan.
-Siddhartha Guatama transformed into the Buddha while meditating under a bodhi tree.
+Siddhartha Guatama, who was raised Hindu but then broke off to start a new religion, transformed into the Buddha while meditating under a bodhi tree.
 Clearly, nature plays a major role in connecting with the Divine.

 Waters contain all disease dispelling medicine, useful for the upkeep of our body, so that we may live long to enjoy the bright sun.
 That there is ambrosia in waters, there is healing balm in them, and there are medicinal herbs, know this all, and by their proper use become wiser.